plone/training/javascript/requirejs-modules.rst

 No need for any globals anymore (except for the ``define`` and ``require`` methods)!

 Also note, that the code within the RequireJS define wrapper is exactly the same as in the module pattern example above.
-Using RequireJS doesn't mean, you have to rewrite everything.
+Using RequireJS doesn't mean you have to rewrite everything.
 It's about modularizing code.

 To be able to use the defined module somewhere else, you need to be able to reference it by a module id.